Laguna Miscanti: Climate

 Presently, the regional climate is arid, with average precipitation amounting to 200–250 mm/year, and cold, with average annual temperatures of 2 C. During winter, ice develops on the lake surface.
 The lake area is usually a little warmer than the surrounding region.
 The region lies between areas dominated by summer precipitation in the northeast and areas dominated by winter precipitation in the southwest.

 In the late Pleistocene and early Holocene the climate was much wetter and lakes expanded, especially during the first stage of the Central Andean Pluvial Event.
 The late Pleistocene—early Holocene wet period was particularly noticeable in the Altiplano, where two separate phases of the Lake Tauca occurred.
-Conversely, the middle Holocene and the last glacial maximum were dry.
+The last glacial maximum was drier and colder, leading to a total disappearance of vegetation and a drying of the lake between 22,000 and 14,000 years ago.
 During the middle Holocene dry period, the lake may have dried up completely, forming a bog.
-After about 4,000 years ago, moisture availability increased again.
+After about 4,000 years ago, moisture availability increased again, while a moist epoch between 6,500 and 5,000 years ago was temporary.
 Climate variability influenced human settlement in the region during the Holocene, which took place mainly during wetter periods and became concentrated in several environmentally favourable spaces during dry periods.